Double CD and Booklet

 (front row) Hildegard Westerkamp, Darren Copeland, Claude Schryer, Sabine Breitsameter (photo credit: Andrew Czink)

-Soundscape Vancouver is available for the postpaid price of Can $34. from:
+Soundscape Vancouver is available from:

 Cambridge Street Publishing 4346 Cambridge Street Burnaby, BC Canada V5C 1H4 email: firstname.lastname@example.org